oto-gitops-oneshot/.github/profile/README.md

 ## Prerequisites

 This automation involves, as one would expect, the creation of secrets.
 Creating plain Kubernetes secrets and storing the corresponding K8's YAMLs as plain text in a Git Repository is ill advised.
 One way to circumnavigate this is through [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets).
 That said, using SealedSecrets to handle a large number of secrets can quite get clunky.
-There is an overhead in relation to a number of steps that must be performed which, from a maintainability perspective, does not scale so well.
-On the other hand, we may need to integrate with a client secret store - they may prefer to use their own instance of Vault for example.
+It incurs a management overhead which, from a maintainability perspective, does not scale so well.
+On the other hand, we may need to integrate with a client secret store - customers may prefer to use their own instance of Vault for example.
 As a result, we have externalised the secrets to an external store.
 We use the [ExternalSecret operator](https://external-secrets.io/v0.6.0-rc1/) to accomodate for this.
 As given in the link, the following (amongst others) secret manager instances are supported:

 1) Google Secrets Manager
 2) AWS Secrets Manager